apache/james-project/src/site/markdown/server/manage-webadmin.md

 Response codes:

  - 200: The user's quota was successfully retrieved
+ - 204: No quota size limit is defined at the user level for this user
  - 404: The user does not exist

 ### Updating the quota size for a user